 The Master of Science in Analytics (MSAN) program at the University of San Francisco is an innovative and challenging training program for developing future analytics professionals.
-We invite you to find out more about how your organization might benefit working with a group of highly motivated and committed students from this exciting graduate program.
+The MSAN Program invites you to find out more about how your organization might benefit working with a group of highly motivated and committed students from this exciting graduate program.

 What is the Analytics Practicum?

 As a central part of our 12-month curriculum, USF's MSAN program provides training in the leadership, teamwork, communication, professionalism and project execution skills that are vital for analysts and data scientists to be effective in the business world.
 We teach our students these skills through lectures, readings, workshops, written assignments, and simulations.

 But there is simply no substitute for experience.
 Throughout the program, our student teams work on a real project with real (and usually messy) data from a client organization.
 Our faculty also manages and mentors the students to ensure client success.

 In short, these "Practicum Projects" give our students invaluable first-hand experience as analytics professionals, while providing clients with tangible benefits from their hard work, knowledge and discoveries.

 What makes Practicum projects successful?

 The MSAN program demands a great deal from its students, including a strong commitment to client success.
 In addition, we work very hard to make sure clients are committed to the success of their Practicum project.
 While there are no hard and fast rules, from our experience we believe the most successful projects: